HeardLibrary/digital-scholarship/computer/command-windows.md

 ## Example workflow for a Jupyter notebook

 I have two Jupyter notebooks in my Documents folder and want to run the one called `python-turtle.ipynb`.
-I open Terminal, then enter
+I open Command Prompt, then enter

 ```
 cd Documents